 In fact, these two fears prevent many people from pursuing counseling, according to the mental health experts at Psych Central: “Therapy may seem like a strange, foreign land to someone who’s never been,” the source quotes Ryan Howes, a professor and clinical psychologist in Pasadena, in its “World of Psychology” series.
 While admitting therapy can be costly, Howes says people can find affordable treatment options if they look in the right places.

 Kayenta Therapy is one of those places.
-As the largest private practice Las Vegas counseling center, Kayenta Therapy does far more than anticipate such fears; it addresses them head-on by offering a convenient and straightforward therapist search function and $30 sessions with student therapists.
+As the largest private practice Las Vegas counseling center, Kayenta Therapy does far more than anticipate such fears; it addresses them head-on by offering a convenient and straightforward therapist search function and $40 sessions with graduate student therapists.

 The therapists at Kayenta understand there are few things in life more frustrating than wanting (and needing) counseling but not pursuing it.
 And this is precisely why they make it so easy to reach out.